Did you know …

 Autism appears to have its roots in very early brain development.
 However, the most obvious signs of autism and symptoms of autism tend to emerge between 2 and 3 years of age.”
 That is why it is better to seek treatment for Autism at the earliest.
 Medical clinics like Novel Biome are known to have a team of dedicated medical professionals who can support children and families affected by autism.
 Furthermore, many believe that medical clinics like the one mentioned above can provide clinically proven and medically supervised Fecal Microbiota Transplant (FMT), which can improve the quality of lives of those affected by autism (and range of symptoms that come with being on the spectrum).
 However, treatment alone cannot help in curing Autism.
 Parents too play an important role.
 For example, parents of children with Autism have to learn as the child is learning too.
 There are many centres and experts that help with coaching kids with autism, that give parents an idea of how to understand their child’s condition.

-I knew ddc155459633ac7d15edfaa05c371c7csomething was different with my son when he was about 3 or 4.
+I knew something was different with my son when he was about 3 or 4.
 Nursery school (pre-school) even noticed a difference.
 It took me 3-4 years to finally get my suspicions confirmed.
 You would never think anyone would be so happy to know their son had Autism, but I was.
 With that diagnosis, I knew now he would have access to many different classes and services within the school district.
 I always had the thought that the diagnosis isn’t the end, but the beginning for him.

 Today he is a thriving 14 year old about to graduate middle school.
 He is in a 15:1 class (15 Students to one teacher) and has a 3:1 (1 aid to 3 children) aid.
 Having a child with ASD you learn a whole new lingo.
 I will not bore you with a vocabulary lesson, but I will clarify where I can.
 Nick’s class is the exact same class a “typical” child would go to.
 Same curriculum., however, modifications are made so that the kids learn to the best of their ability.
 I mean, Nick has never really done a full report like I did in school.
 They are too busy learning what is really important.
 Math (especially the evil common core crap) is hard.
 It takes some kids longer to learn than others.
 These classes are designed for that.
 But like I said they learn everything their peers do.

-autism-label1My son is in band, chorus and is on the school track teams.
+My son is in band, chorus and is on the school track teams.
 There is nothing my son can’t do that others can’t.
 Not every child of Autism has the same abilities.
 All I tell my son is that there is nothing he can’t do if he puts his mind to it.
 Like the graphic says, one description of a child with Autism is the same.
 They are unique.
 What works for one, may not for another.
 Many children with Autism have melt downs.
 Trust me, when you see it you will know it.
 Some are full out, some more subtle.
 I have one request though.
 If you see a child in full melt down in the middle of the store, trust me when I say the parent who is there knows what they are doing.
 Don’t add your two cents unless asked.

 Have you noticed that my usual pink/purple font is absent from this post?
 That is because I am going blue for Autism.